ucsc/site-status/fire/get-help.md

 ## Students

-- Call Slug Support <a href="tel:831-459-4446">831-459-4446</a>
+- Call Slug Support <a href="tel:831-459-7003">831-459-7003</a>
-- If your home has been damaged or destroyed, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) so we can directly support you.
+- [Fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) if your home has been damaged or destroyed so we can directly support you.

 ## Employees

-### For help with housing
+### For urgent help with housing

-- Call UCSC's Employee Emergency Housing hotline: [831-531-8250](tel:831-531-8250)
+- Call [831-531-8250](tel:831-531-8250) if you have been evacuated or lost your home and you need immediate assistance.
-- If your home has been damaged or destroyed, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) so we can directly support you.
+- [Fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) if your home has been damaged or destroyed so we can directly support you.

-### For general help, join our Zoom room hotline
+### For general help, join our Zoom room

 - 8 a.m. to 5 p.m.
 Monday through Friday
 - Phone: 669-900-6833, Meeting ID: 878 731 3895